 Lydia Sweatt is a writer who loves balancing her article/blog time indoors with a healthy dose of nature.
 She bikes, hikes, and identifies edible plants along the way.

-4 Tips to Grow Your Channel With YouTube Shorts
+4 Tips to Grow Your Channel with YouTube Shorts

 - Shorts are appearing in search results, so you should absolutely create them.

-- Every Short needs a pinned comment.
+- Every Short needs a pinned comment that recommends other Shorts.

 Now that you have some background knowledge, here are four tips to grow your channel with YouTube Shorts.

-How to ‘Search’ For YouTube Shorts
+How Viewers ‘Search’ for YouTube Shorts

-- Open the YouTube mobile app.
+- Open YouTube on your desktop or mobile app.

 - Next to your profile icon, click the magnifying glass at the top right corner of the screen.

-What About Topic-Based Searches for YouTube Shorts?
+What About Topic-Based Searches for YouTube Shorts on Google?

 2. Accept That Views, Not Subscribers, Are the Immediate Benefit of Creating Shorts